Australian Tax Residency - Background and Residency Tests

 - Whether the person is employed in the country of origin.

-- Whether a place of abode is still maintained in the country of origin or is available for the person's use while there.
+- Whether a place of abode is still maintained in the country of origin or is available for the person's use while there - recently considered by the Federal Court in some depth in the Harding Case (1).

 - Whether personal effects are kept in Australia or in the country of origin.